BOARD AND GOVERNANCE

 Treasurer | Michael Wootten

 Michael joined the board in 2014.
-Michael is an experienced executive and director who has worked in emergency services and public authorities for over 20 years with deep experience in finance and leadership.
-Michael became the Director of Finance & Administration at the Country Fire Authority (CFA) in 2001, and continued to work with the CFA in finance and leadership roles becoming Executive Director of Business Services in 2011 and is currently the Chief Executive Officer.
-Michael is currently the Treasurer of OzChild.
+He is an experienced executive and director who has worked in emergency services and public authorities for over 20 years with deep experience in finance and leadership.
+Michael became the Director of Finance and Administration at the Country Fire Authority (CFA) in 2001, and continued to work with the CFA in finance and leadership roles becoming Executive Director of Business Services then Chief Executive Officer.
+He is currently the Chief Financial Officer of City West Water and is the Treasurer of OzChild.

 Catherine Dunlop is one of Australia’s most respected lawyers in the field of Workplace Health and Safety and in Inquiries and Coronial Inquests.
 She is Partner at Maddocks where she acts for public and private sector clients.
 Catherine is the Deputy Chair of the Emergency Services Foundation and is highly regarded in her field, having been placed on the Best Lawyers in Australia List since 2013.
 Catherine joined the OzChild board in May 2015.